MicrosoftDocs/OfficeDocs-DeployOffice-pr.lt-lt/DeployOffice/privacy/essential-services.md

   - **LicenseCategory** – „Office“ licencijos, kurią naudoja vartotojas, kategorija

-  - **LicenseStatus** – „Office“ licencijos, kurią naudoja vartotojas, būsena
+  - **LicenseStatus** – Status of the Office license that the user is using

   - **LicenseType** – „Office“ licencijos, kurią naudoja vartotojas, tipas